Definition of colours in the Workflow

 If the red notifications are visible in a previous year, the active year must first be changed in the Company settings to the year in which the red notifications are visible.
 After that, the Workflow settings can be generated again.

 Workflow task list

 Both the Company level and the Workflow tab provide the option of expanding/collapsing the task list.
-This can be done by clicking on the little triangle.
-In both cases, you can perform overview tasks directly from this workflow.
+This can be done by clicking on the arrow.
+In both cases, you can perform overview tasks directly from this Workflow.

 Click on the triangle if you want to expand or minimise the list.